Asymptotics of viscosity solutions to some doubly nonlinear parabolic equations: Proof of Theorem and optimality

 where $K=K(p,T).$ Clearly, the above estimate holds for any $\ve>0$ and $u(y,t)\le M$.
-The upper bound in the theorem holds and we obtain the statement of the theorem.\qquad$\Box$ \begin{rem} It is clear that an analogous version of the Phragm\'en-Lindel\"of property also holds for the operator $G_p$.
-However, the optimality of Theorem \ref{1.7} is not clear to us. \quad$\Box$ \end{rem}
+The upper bound in the theorem holds and we obtain the statement of the theorem.\qquad$\Box$ \begin{rem} It is clear that an analogous version of the Phragm\'en-Lindel\"of property also holds for the operator $G_p$. \quad$\Box$ \end{rem}